-The best choice for great catfish & all the fixins' complemented with friendly service, a casual atmosphere, & an appreciation for our guest!
+The best choice for great catfish & all the fixins' complemented with friendly service, a casual atmosphere, & an appreciation for our guests!

 In loving memory of a wonderful man who touched so many people.
 We love you and will miss you greatly!